fridenmf/SimpleThreadModules/README.md

       }
     }

-So that is basically our pool.
-It has three StashIncrementers taking from the same stash, and puts the result in the same stash.
-Neat.
+So, that's basically our pool.
+It has three StashIncrementers taking from a common stash, putting the results in another common stash.
+Neat!
 Now we do the same thing, but with 10 workers and with the provided Pool class:

     import com.friden.simplethreadmodules.core.Consumer;
     import com.friden.simplethreadmodules.core.Stash;